open5e/open5e/content/srd/monsters/monsterlist.md

 > *Hit:* 6 (1d8 + 2) slashing damage.

-An **axe beak** is a tall flightless bird with strong legs and a heavy, wedge-­‐‑shaped beak.
+An **axe beak** is a tall flightless bird with strong legs and a heavy, wedge-­shaped beak.
 It has a nasty disposition and tends to attack any unfamiliar creature that wanders too close.

 #### Baboon